-As with previous versions of the argument, it looks like anyone who wants to avoid the reductio without rejecting (1) must reject one of three premises: (3'), (6\), and (11').
+As with previous versions of the argument, it looks like anyone who wants to avoid the reductio without rejecting (1) must reject one of three premises: (3'), (6), and (11').

 - 3'.
-If something is omnipotent, it can bring about any possible situation. - 6\.
-If something is wholly good, it always eliminates as much unredeemed evil as it can. - 11'.
-Some unredeemed evil exists that it is possible to eliminate.
+If something is omnipotent, it can bring about any possible situation. - 6.
+If something is wholly good, it always eliminates as much evil which is forbidden-for-it as it can. - 11.
+Some forbidden-for-God evil exists.